whonore/aoc-move/aoc22/README.md

 don't see an obvious way to figure out where the gaps in the middle would be without simulation.

+##### Update

+Found an optimization by realizing sand allows follows the same path except for the last decision.
+Added a vector to track the path of the last grain and start the new grain from the second-to-last position.
+Brought Part 1 down to under 1 second and Part 2 to ~7.5 seconds.
+Good enough for me.

 #### ExtraLib

 ##### `sparse::try_get()`, `hashmap::try_get()`